kbalam/Cloud-Career-Journey/README.md

 ## 🙋 About Me

-**kbalam** – Former support agent making a focused transition into Cloud Engineering.
+**Balamurugan K** – Former support agent making a focused transition into Cloud Engineering.
 Passionate about automation, problem-solving, and building reliable cloud infrastructure.

 Connect on [LinkedIn](https://www.linkedin.com/in/kbalam/)